First-timers should start on Front Street

 Find casual picks →Use tasting rooms, patios, and a planned dinner reservation as the backbone, then add one river walk or mountain drive so the day keeps its Cascade setting instead of only eating and shopping.

-See the weekend flow →Seasons
+See the weekend flow →Common mistakes

 Late April and May are a smart choice if you want window boxes, river walks, and festival energy without Christmas-level lodging pressure.
 Pack for cool evenings and changeable mountain weather.